 mide Product Page

-Eventually, we will obsolete both the original kit UC-AMSAT-KITP (pair of passive QFHs) and the UC-AMSAT-KIT (-531 VHF +Mini -UHF QFH with built-in LNA).
-This will happen once we release the upcoming TX/RX LNAs for VHF and UHF this year (Q4).
+In the future, we plan to phase out both the original UC-AMSAT-KITP (a pair of passive QFHs) and the UC-AMSAT-KIT (-531 VHF + Mini -UHF QFH with an integrated LNA) coinciding with the release of TX/RX LNAs for VHF and UHF later this year in Q4.

 Previous: 2D Choke Ring Antenna